DiederikBlanson/kubernetes_fullstack/README.md

 ## Components
 1. 'kube-full' a.k.a. the 'system': this name refers to the fullstack application consisting of the frontend, backend and database.
 2. Kubernetes: kube-full is deployed on a local Kubernetes cluster which consists of one or more nodes.
-3. Docker: the images of the containers of kube-full are stored in the Docker hub which is a cloud repository.
+3. Docker: the images of the containers of kube-full are stored in the DockerHub, which is a cloud repository.
-4. Github Actions: on specific push/pull Github requests, certain actions are executed.
+4. GitHub Actions: on specific push/pull GitHub requests, certain actions are executed.
 For now, if there is a change in the frontend or backend application, a new Docker image will be created and pushed to the registry.

 <br/>